Peter Barlow (mathematician): Work in physics and engineering

 In collaboration (1827–1832) with optician George Dollond, Barlow built an achromatic lens that utilized liquid carbon disulfide.
 (Achromatic lenses were important optical elements of improved telescopes.)
-In 1833, Barlow built an achromatic doublet lens of joined flint glass and crown glass.
-A derivative of this design, named a Barlow lens, is widely used in modern astronomy and photography as an optical element to increase both achromatism and magnification.
+After Joseph von Fraunhofer had developed improved glassmaking methods in Germany, Barlow in 1833 improved on Dollond's original design of an achromatic combination by joining flint glass and crown glass to form a doublet lens.
+Modern optical systems exhibit a vast variance of designs, but most of their elements are still of the flint/crown-doublet type.

+Modern astronomy and photography is familiar with a so-called Barlow lens, an optical element which is sometimes used to increase magnification, but can also improve achromatism.

 In 1823, he was made a fellow of the Royal Society.
 Two years later, he received its Copley Medal for his work on correcting the deviation in ship compasses caused by the presence of iron in the hull.
 Some of his magnetic research was done in collaboration with Samuel Hunter Christie.
 He conducted early experimental and observational studies on the origins of terrestrial magnetism.
 He is credited with Barlow's wheel (an early homopolar electric motor) and with Barlow's law (an incorrect formula of electrical conductance).

 Barlow investigated a suggestion made by André-Marie Ampère in 1820 that an electromagnetic telegraph could be made by deflecting a compass needle with an electric current.
 In 1824 Barlow proclaimed the idea impractical after he found that the effect on the compass seriously diminished "with only 200 feet of wire".
-Barlow, and other eminent scientists of the time who agreed with him, are criticised for retarding the development of the telegraph.
+Barlow, and other eminent scientists of the time who agreed with him, have subsequently been criticised for retarding the development of the telegraph.
 A decade passed between Ampère's paper being read at the Paris Academy of Sciences and William Ritchie building the first demonstration electromagnetic telegraph.
 In Barlow's defence, Ampère's design did not enclose the compass in a multiplying coil, as Ritchie's demonstrator did, so the effect would have been very weak at a distance.

 Steam locomotion received much attention at Barlow's hands and he sat on the railway commissions of 1836, 1839, 1842 and 1845.
 He also conducted several investigations for the newly formed Railway Inspectorate in the early 1840s.